wt switch

 wt switch - # Back to previous

-wt switch ^ # Main worktree
+wt switch ^ # Default branch worktree

 wt switch --create fix --base=@ # Branch from current HEAD